LeiZeng/gulp-config2/README.md

 npm install --save-dev gulp-config2
 ```
 ##Easier to use
-No longer have to write some code, configuration only
+No longer have to write code, configuration only
 ```js
 import gconf from 'gulp-config2' gconf.load('gulp-sass')